Best Motherboards For Gaming in 2023

 - Competitively priced

 - About to be replaced by Z790

-Considering its recent extensive price cut, the Gigabyte Aorus Z690 Pro is our top choice for the best motherboard for gaming.
-What once sold with a hefty $330 rate is now available at most retailers for around the $239.99 mark, making this fully featured model a top choice for any Alder Lake user.
+Considering its recent price cut, the Gigabyte Aorus Z690 Pro is our top choice for the best motherboard for gaming.
+What once sold at a hefty $330 rate is now available at most retailers for around the $239.99 mark, making this fully featured premium motherboard a top choice for any Alder Lake user.

 You’re getting full access to the extra bandwidth potential of PCIe 5.0 with the Gigabyte Aorus Z690 Pro featuring top-end DDR5 RAM support, too.
 Those gamers wanting tonnes of NVMe storage are fully covered here as well, with a total of four 4×4 M.2 ports.
 What’s more, the Gigabyte Aorus line of motherboards, in our experience, tends to be some of the better built for build quality and longevity.

 This is compounded in this particular model by the large, thick heatsinks and enlarged thermal guards, too.
 You’ve also got a fully up-to-date rear I/O here which leaves any outdated ports firmly in the past.
 This includes 4x USB 3.2 (blue); 4x USB 3.2 (red), and USB-C as well.
 All the connectivity options you’ll need for a very long time.

 - 3x Gen 4.0 M.2 ports

 - Aggressive sticker price